 2. SpeedTest Master (iOS, Android)

-SpeedTest Master is a powerful speed test app for both iOS and Android.
+SpeedTest Master (opens in new tab) is a powerful speed test app for both iOS (opens in new tab) and Android (opens in new tab).
 It offers a bevy of tools outside of simple speed tests, such as being able to measure the ping response time for PlayStation Network, Steam, YouTube, TikTok and social-media networks.

 It can also test Wi-Fi signal strength, letting you know where you need to position yourself for ideal connectivity.
 Another cool feature is being able to analyze various Wi-Fi signals, informing you of which ones offer the best connection.
 If you're in a busy area with many signals, this app will let you know which is the best to ping off of, assuming that Wi-Fi connection is open to the public.